 This position performs prescribed procedures as directed by following department/facility policies, procedures and protocols.
 This position ensures optimal care/treatment to patient population.

-*Relocation, housing assistance and bonus are available for experienced Nuclear Medicine Technologists!
+*Relocation and housing assistance are available for experienced Nuc Med Techs!

 About Fairbanks Memorial Hospital

 Fairbanks Memorial Hospital is a non-profit facility owned by the Greater Fairbanks Community Hospital Foundation.
 A Joint Commission-accredited facility with 152 licensed beds, Fairbanks Memorial Hospital is the primary referral center for residents of Alaska's interior with a strong patient-to-nurse ratio and Shared Leadership Infrastructure.
 In addition to our exceptional clinical environment, our location offers incomparable lifestyle rewards away from work.
 In Fairbanks, small-town living, spectacular natural beauty and endless recreation combine to create a one-of-a-kind place to live, work and play.

 Performs nuclear medicine procedures by following and verifying referring providers' orders.
 Uses independent judgment and applies learned methodologies according to established policy and procedures.